-How To Use Colored Pencil Over Acrylic Paint For Effect
+How To Use Colored Pencil Over Acrylic Paint For Effect (Artist Tip)

-colored pencil over acrylic paint on canvas
+Use colored pencil over acrylic paint

 First, make sure that the acrylic paint is completely dry before you start working with colored pencils.
-If it’s even slightly damp, the colored pencils will smear and the effect will be ruined.

-The other reason you should wait until the paint is dry is that colored pencils need a hard surface for the wax based pigment to grip on to as it is being applied.
-Without this, a colored pencil will just create a colorless, textured groove in the paint.
+Second, you should wait until the paint is dry is that colored pencils need a hard surface for the wax based pigment to grip on to as it is being applied.

 So while you can use colored pencil over acrylic paint, should you?